opal/opal/UNRELEASED.md

 - Basic support for `uplevel:` keyword argument in `Kernel#warn` (#2006)
 - Added a `#respond_to_missing?` implementation for `BasicObject`, `Delegator`, `OpenStruct`, that's meant for future support in the Opal runtime, which currently ignores it (#2007)
 - `Opal::Compiler#magic_comments` that allows to access magic-comments format and converts it to a hash
+- Use magic-comments to declare helpers required by the file

 ### Fixed